ibm-cloud-architecture/refarch-eda/README.md

 * [Project Status](#project-status)

 ## Target audiences
+While the content of this repository is mostly technical in nature and is intended for a technical auidence, it does also introduce methods such as Event Storming which would be used with business leaders to identify key bsuiness domain events and actions.
+You may find it useful to share this information with your business leaders before engaging them in such activities.

+At a high level this is what you should expect to learn by working through the repository and examples.

 * As an architect, you will understand how the event driven architecture provides capapbabilites which support development of event driven solutions.
 * As a developer, you will understand how to develop event driven applications.